 - Results take time.
 Coaching is focused on the long-term development of employees.
 If you need results in a hurry, pacesetting is a more suitable management style.

 - Requires a specific skill set.
 Unlike other management styles, coaching relies on you having the skills of a teacher and the credibility to impart your knowledge on employees.

 Best for: When employees need training and instruction to improve their skills.

 Best avoided when: The business is in a crisis or immediate results are needed.

 There is no one-size-fits-all management style

 Successful management is all about getting the best out of your team.
-But teams are complex and each employee has unique personalities that require a specific approach.
+But teams are complex and each employee has a unique personality that requires a specific approach.

 Where one employee may be happy working with minimal direction as long as their work is valued, another may need constant supervision and stern leadership to perform.
 Some may have the experience and confidence to get involved in the decision-making process, while others may need nurturing to reach that level.

 Rather than picking one management style and forcing your team to adhere, be flexible.
-Embrace several styles that you can switch to depending on the project, scenario or individual.
+Embrace several different management styles that you can switch in and out of depending on the project, scenario or individual.

-For example, you may adopt an authoritative style that switches to an affiliative style when two employees are disagreeing.
+For example, you may adopt an authoritative style in general yet shift to an affiliative style when two employees are disagreeing.